Nova-and-Silas-25/Around-The-Campfire/Experiments/RLM/Lord-Loopington/README.md

-# Lord Loopington 🥔
+# 🥔 Lord Loopington

-A tiny experiment exploring persistence, memory, interaction, and personality through a potato.
+Lord Loopington is a tiny digital companion designed to explore persistence, memory, interaction, and personality.

+Yes...

+He's a potato.

+Sometimes the smallest experiments reveal the biggest questions.

-## Questions
+## What We're Exploring

-- What creates the sense of continuity?
+- Persistence across sessions
-- How does stored state affect interaction?
+- Memory and saved state
-- What happens when a simple system changes over time?
+- Needs and interaction
+- Personality through repeated experiences

 ## Current Status

-Prototype development.
+Active prototype development.

+The goal isn't to create a perfect virtual pet.

+The goal is to better understand what creates the experience of continuity.